The Major Goals and Subfields of Artificial Intelligence

 The major goals of artificial intelligence also correspond to the traditional problems AI research intends to solve.
-Each also corresponds to a subset or subfield of artificial intelligence.
-These are knowledge representation and reasoning, machine learning, natural language processing, computer vision, artificial general intelligence, and artificial intelligence safety.
-A foundational understanding of what artificial intelligence is all about requires an understanding of the different AI goals and AI subfields.
+Each goal corresponds to a specific subset or subfield of artificial intelligence.
+These core areas include knowledge representation and reasoning, machine learning, natural language processing, computer vision, artificial general intelligence, and artificial intelligence safety.
+A foundational understanding of artificial intelligence necessitates a grasp of these diverse goals and subfields.

 Understanding the Major Goals of Artificial Intelligence: Main AI Research Problems and Subfields of AI